 Exchange programs: donate office furniture or equipment to free exchange programs where others in need can reuse your old materials:

 Click here for LA Shares website or call 213-485-1097

 Click here for CalMAX website - Statewide materials exchange.

 Click here for Freecycle - Worldwide materials exchange with a Torrance Chapter.

 Click here for LACoMax - Countywide materials exchange.

 For electronics recycling, contact The Shredding Place/Ecotech, 1926 Del Amo Blvd., Torrance, 310-212-5266 or click here.

 Food Finders or call 562-598-3003 for pickup of donations of unused food for immediate distribution to local charities and homeless agencies

-For Hazardous Waste Recycling or safe disposal:
+For Hazardous Waste/Electronics Recycling or safe disposal: